sasdf/ctf/writeup/2019/google/crypto/reality/README.md

 8 hours

 Actually, it only tooks me 1.5 hour to solve it after getting into the right direction.
-I wasted a lot of time guessing the code and poking its PRNG :rage:
+I wasted a lot of time guessing the code and poking its PRNG 😡.

 # Behavior